mathsaey/MetaPico/README.md

 #Important
 All changes to the original code will be marked with an added comment.
 This way changes can be found by using ctrl/cmd + f easily.
-In case a file is broken in any way an online version of the code can be found at the github repository of this project. https://github.com/mathsaey/MetaPico

 #Goal
-The goal of this project is to add iterators, generators and simple table comprehensions to the pico evaluator.
+The goal of this project is to add iterators, generators and simple table comprehensions to the metacircular pico evaluator.

 #Links